Fulham Cemetery's cherry trees

 19 Oct 2024 • Francois Jordaan

-Fulham Cemetery is noteworthy for its cherry blossoms in spring.
-How old are they, what varieties are they, and why were they planted?
+Fulham Cemetery has long been noteworthy for its cherry blossoms in spring, but they have been disappearing.
+How old are these trees, what varieties are they, and why were they planted?
+And what should be done to preserve them?

 Photos I took in 2011.
 Most of these trees are gone now.